Agile Software Development

 Previous articleWhat is six sigma? – Six Sigma Methodology, Tools

-Next articleTop 10 Highest Paying Jobs in 2024 – IT Domain
+Next articleTop 10 Highest Paying IT Jobs in 2025

 Billie Keita is known for her exemplary skills in implementing project management methodologies and best practices for business critical projects.
 She possesses 10+ years of experience in handling complex software development projects across Europe and African region.
 She also conducts many webinars and podcasts where she talks about her own experiences in implementing Agile techniques.
 She is a Certified ScrumMaster (CSM) and PMI Project Management Professional (PMP)®, and has published many articles across various websites.